-He has published extensively and is a frequent speaker on organizational ethics topics in the United States and internationally.
-Nelson is a recipient of many awards and honors, including the U.S. Congressional Excalibur Award for Public Service.
-In 2004, The Department of Veterans Affairs established the annual, competitive “William A. Nelson Award for Excellence in Health Care Ethics” for “significant and sustained contributions to the Department through health care ethics…” In 2006 Dr. Nelson was awarded an Honorary Doctorate of Humane Letters from his alma mater, Elmhurst College.
+Dr. Nelson is a recipient of many awards and honors, including the U.S. Congressional Excalibur Award for Public Service.
+In 2004, The Department of Veterans Affairs established the annual, competitive “William A. Nelson Award for Excellence in Health Care Ethics” for “significant and sustained contributions to the Department through health care ethics…” In 2006 Dr. Nelson was awarded an Honorary Doctorate of Humane Letters from his alma mater, Elmhurst University.

 He received his MDiv from Andover-Newton Theological School and his PhD from Union Graduate School and University.